Youth Outreach Project

 We are currently in the process of recruiting Oxford students and applying for funding for the next trip which is planned to happen towards the beginning of next year.
 If you are interested, join our youth outreach team, or get in touch with us for more information.

-A collection of photos and videos from our team's work in India last year.
+A collection of photos and videos from our team's work in India in 2019.